The REAL Costa Rica

 DSL Service Costa Rica

 In mid June, 2005, ICE began to offer DSL service to much of the Central Valley AND the outer areas, including some beach areas.
-The promise of high speed service for the whole country is pretty far behind schedule, but will get here within the next few years.
-Meanwhile, beach areas and mountain locations may now have this service.
+The promise of high speed service for the whole country is behind schedule, but as of 2011, a lot of locations offer this service.
+Beach areas and mountain locations, who never had a high speed option, may now have this service.
 As this changes almost weekly, I will make no attempt to keep the locations where DSL is currently offered.
-If high speed service is a requirement, contact ICE before you sign the papers.
+If high speed service is a requirement, contact ICE before you sign the rental or purchase papers.
 It will help if you obtain the phone number at the location.
 As with cable Internet, a special modem will be required.
-You will pay less than $100.00.
+You will pay less than $100.00 for the modem.

-ICE does have serious problems with their IP addresses.
-Many have been or are being used to send SPAM, and routinely, I receive calls from people (my clients) whose IP addresses have been blocked for outgoing email.
+ICE has had serious problems with their IP addresses.
+Much better now though.
+Many had been used to send SPAM, and routinely, I receive calls from people (my clients) whose IP addresses have been blocked for outgoing email.
 This is a huge annoyance for people in general an for businesses in particular.
 It means you may be dead in the water for sending emails until the problem has been resolved.
-ICE does not have a great track record on prompt resolution of these problems.
+ICE does not have a great track record on prompt resolution of these problems, but as I said, MUCH better now.

 For techies only: A further problem is that many of ICE's IP addresses do not have the reverse DNS configured properly.
-As many email servers now look for Reverse DNS to be available, emails are commonly refused at the receiving mail server.
+As many email servers now look for Reverse DNS to be available, emails can be refused at the receiving mail server.
 This drive people nuts here, but it is almost impossible to explain why they cannot send mail to Yahoo, Hotmail and other servers.

 Top